apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 And the context variable api_products_list should resolve to a String[].

-**Generate a JWT with custom clims, including a compound (JSON) claim**
+**Generate a JWT with custom claims from raw JSON**

-If you wish to embed claims that are themselves JSON hashes, you can do so by using a specially-named claim:
+You can also use the `json-payload` property to just specify claims to include:

 ```xml
   <JavaCallout name='JavaCallout-JWT-Create'>